open-ephys/onix-docs/source/Hardware Guide/PCIe Host/programming-with-jtag.rst

 #.
 Power off the computer and then restart.

 #.
-Open the Device Manager from the Windows Search Bar and you should you
+Open the Device Manager from the Windows Search Bar and you
    should see a RIFFA in there.

 #.
 After this, you will be able to quickly upgrade your PCIe Host over PCIe by